What is good mental health and wellbeing?

 If you are coming to the RCH Mental Health to see one of our trained people (we call them clinicians), typically, an appointment will be booked.
 You will be given the details of the time, date and place.
 Information will be sent to you to help you be organised before the first appointment in most cases.
 Or we might see you while you are at the hospital for other medical reasons.

 When you see us, you might meet with one or more of our clinicians.
-We will explain your rights as a 'consumer' of our service, so you know where you stand.
+They will explain your rights as a 'consumer' of our service, so you know where you stand.
 They will talk with you and your family about what seems to be the matter and they will work with you to see how we can help.
-We do a lot of talking!!!
-You might be asked some more questions, or to do some other activities with the clinician.
+You might ask some more questions, or to do some other activities with the clinician.
 Sometimes these can be quite fun, like artwork, music or playing games.
 This helps us work out what you are good at as well as what's not going so well.

-Often we will write a report about why you have come to see us and what we think might be good things to do to recover.
+Often we will write a report about why you have come to see us and what we think might be good strategies to help you recover.
 We will also make sure that you are safe and people know what to do while you are getting better.
 You may have some new things to practice, which can help too.

-You might see us more than once, but we will tell you.
+You might see us more than once, but we will tell you when this happens.
 Sometimes our clinicians come to your school or visit you at home if you can't come to us.
 You might see us in different places, like the hospital or the clinic in the community.
 It just depends what you need.

 What if I have to go to hospital?

-If you have a serious mental illness and are really unwell, a doctor or clinician you are seeing will talk to you about having some time at hospital.
-Generally, this is because you can't get well at that moment in the community and you need some extra care, or tests, or medicines.
+If you have a serious mental illness and are really unwell, a doctor or clinician you are seeing will talk to you about spending some time at hospital.
+Generally, this is because you can't get well at that moment in the community and you need some extra care, or assessments or medications.
 Sometimes, when you start a new medication for mental illness you need to be carefully monitored to get the right dose and this is easiest or safest to do in hospital.

 You have rights when you are in hospital and it is important to know what these are.
 These will be explained to you if you have to go to hospital.
 But not everyone with a mental illness needs this.